romansabaek/romansabaek.github.io/_projects/2_project.md

     </div>
 </div>
 <div class="caption text-center">
     The rescue robot ROSA can climb stairs and traverse uneven terrain.
+I was in charge of controlling a joint part of four caterpillar wheels.
 </div>